 - Entire installation usually takes 6 hours

-- Initial installation cost is 3% of total pipe replacement
+- Initial installation cost is less than 1% of total pipe replacement

 - More than 185 buildings added to our portfolio, since 2017

 - More than twelve thousand apartments continuously protected

 - See why LEaC Shield is the most economical solution - Guaranteed!